yengo-la/web-app/README.md

 The temp > 25 is added but because the temperature nowadays is not even close to 25 i just added a way to see more data.

-If there really is a city with >25c it will appear in a yellow-ish style.

-At the moment of typing this I am working on the search bar.
+Will add a search bar in the component "NavbarExtension.jsx"

 ## Installation
 1. Clone the repository: